PureWater100/world_development_explorer/wdx_analysis.md

 ### Using bubble charts:
 ### The size of the bubble represents the ratio of masculinity to feminitiy values in that country.
 ### However, the bubble size doesn't appear to have any trend, or correlation to the other two variables.
-### Thus, the data suggests that this variable does not have a significant impact or relationship to a country's power index or annual % growth.
+### Thus, the data suggests that this variable does not have a significant impact or relationship to a country's power distance index or annual % growth.

 ### As time goes on, the trend becomes less defined:
 ### Here is a bubble chart for 2018:
 ### ![](charts/bubble_2018.png)
-### However, we are still able to identify a linear trend, even though it is not as apparent as in 2010.
+### However, we are still able to identify a slight positive linear trend, even though it is not as apparent as in 2010.

 ## Using Line Charts: